-You might be wondering where you can find cognitive therapy or if it's the best therapy for you.
+You might be wondering where you can find CBT or if it's the best method for you.
 Keep reading to find out more about this approach and how to choose the best mental health counselor for you.

 In some cases, cognitive therapy is also known as cognitive-behavioral therapy (CBT).
 It aims to assist people in the manner in which they think and how they behave.
-For instance, the treatment has been used to help cocaine addicts in abstaining from this drug and other substances.
-The underlying assumption is that the learning procedure plays a vital role in the prolongation and development of substance abuse and dependence.
+For instance, the treatment has been used to help people with cocaine habits abstain from this drug and other substances.
+The underlying assumption is that the learning procedure plays a vital role in the prolongation and development of substance abuse, dependence, and addiction.
 A similar learning procedure can be utilized and help people overcome phobias, anxiety, and even depression.

-Since you know the cognitive therapy definition, here are some of the cognitive therapy techniques that your future cognitive therapist might use during a session.
+Since you know the CBT definition, here are some techniques that your future therapist might use during a session.

-Cognitive rehearsal is one of the standard cognitive therapy techniques used.
+Cognitive rehearsal is one of the standard CBT techniques used.
 For example, Kaylee has agoraphobia, an anxiety problem that entails being afraid of certain places and makes it impossible for her to leave her home.
 She googled "cognitive behavioral therapy near me" and thought about making an appointment with one of the mental health counselors close by.
 Unfortunately, her fear of leaving home made this impossible and this delayed her journey to find a cognitive therapist for a little while.

-Thankfully, she had heard about online counseling services that connect those needing therapy with certified therapists.
+Thankfully, she had heard about online counseling services that connect people with certified therapists.
 Online services are some of the best ways to find a cognitive behavioral therapist, and through technology-connected sessions, the therapist recommended cognitive rehearsal and helped Kaylee work through the details and specifics of her negative thinking patterns and habits.

 Kaylee and her therapist came up with things that she could do to prepare to leave her home.
 Together they 'rehearsed' what it would be like when Kaylee had to go to the grocery store or a doctor's appointment, allowing her to handle her emotions and fears better when the time came along.

 At times, people tend to feel overwhelmed at work.
 When they get to the office, they start thinking that they won't handle the challenges of the day.
 Feeling overwhelmed makes them feel tense and angry.
 In this case, seeking CBT is essential, and luckily, because it’s so popular, it’s pretty easy to find a cognitive behavioral therapist.

-Like Kaylee, Demarcus also wondered where to find cognitive therapy and found the solution through an online counselor.
+Like Kaylee, Demarcus also wondered where to find CBT and found the solution through an online counselor.

 In this case, the cognitive therapist used a guided discovery method.
 The therapist asked various questions about Demarcus's feelings, thoughts, and behaviors on a typical day.
 Then, the therapist assisted him in connecting the feelings and ideas at the start of the workday to his angry responses.